Frequently Asked Questions

 Will I pay income tax on the income received from the in-fund living annuity?

-The withdrawal rate for the Trustees’ Default option is set at a level that aims to prevent this (e.g. 4.9% for males and 4.2% for females at age 65, increasing every 5 years (at ages 65, 70, 75, etc.)).
+The withdrawal rate under the default option is set at a level that aims to prevent your capital from running out (e.g. 4,9% for males and 4,2% for females at age 65, increasing every five years).
 More importantly, the capital is invested in a portfolio structure that aims to earn real investment returns.

 How do I know that my retirement capital is safe in the Fund?